 Like my eyeliner collection, my mascara collection is overflowing.
-I’m sure everyone has heard about Too Faced’s Better Than Sex mascara since it has been put on shelves and people raving about it claiming it to be one of the best mascaras ever.
-And they are right!
+I’m sure everyone has heard about Too Faced’s Better Than Sex mascara since it has been put on shelves with people raving about it claiming it to be one of the best mascaras ever.
+And you know what?
+They’re right!
 It’s free of parabens AND it separates and curls the lashes as you apply it.
 I have never used a better mascara than this one.
 And the best thing about it is that the mini size is only $12!
 If there is one mascara that you buy this year, make it this one.

 Urban Decay Eyeshadow Primer Potion (Cruelty-free, not completely vegan)

 The holy grail of eyeshadow primers is Urban Decay’s Eyeshadow Primer Potion.
 This primer doesn’t make your eyeshadow crease no matter how long you’ve had it on.
-I once had the problem of creasing eyeshadow and it would drive me nuts.
-I went through so many different types of eye primer until I finally decided to spend the money on this one.
+I had the problem of creasing eyeshadow and it would drive me nuts.
+I went through so many different types of eye primers until I finally decided to spend the money on this one.
 And it was well worth every penny.
 It dries clear and blends incredibly so there is no way it would interfere with the eyeshadow you put on top of it.

 Too Faced Sweet Peach Palette (Cruelty-free & vegan – this one is also gluten-free!)

 The final – and best – product is Too Faced’s Sweet Peach Palette.
 Not only are the shades beautiful, but it also smells like peaches.
-The palette includes 18 peachy pinks, corals, bronzes, and purples matte and shimmer shades, and it also comes with a how-to guide that shows some simple looks to recreate using these colors.
-These colors blend incredibly together, and they are the perfect spring/summer shades.
+The palette includes 18 peachy pinks, corals, bronzes, and purples matte and shimmer shades.
+It also comes with a how-to guide that shows some simple looks to recreate using these colors.
+These colors blend beautifully together, and they are the perfect spring/summer shades.
 The packaging is also a tin which makes it easy and safe to travel with because the risk of the shades cracking is minimized.